dmatavel/my_awesome_phonebook/README.md

 - SEARCH: Displays a list with basic information about saved contacts.
 You can display more information about a specific contact by entering its index.

 - EXIT: Quit the program.
-All saved contacts are lost forever!
+All saved contacts are lost.